logicbyroshan/portfolio-v2.0/CONTRIBUTING.md

-# 🤝 Contributing to DevMitra Portfolio
+# 🤝 Contributing to Portfolio v2.0

-Thank you for your interest in contributing to the DevMitra Portfolio project!
-We welcome contributions from developers of all skill levels.
+Thank you for your interest in contributing to Portfolio v2.0!
+This is an open-source Django portfolio project and we welcome contributions from developers of all skill levels.
 This document will guide you through the contribution process.

 ## 📋 Table of Contents